meken/sql-partitioned-tables/README.md

-# Partioned tables with a sliding window
+# Partitioned tables with a sliding window

 Azure SQL Database supports horizontal partitioning of table data for manageability and performance benefits as explained in the [docs](https://docs.microsoft.com/en-us/sql/relational-databases/partitions/partitioned-tables-and-indexes?view=azuresqldb-current).